anayanapalli/anayanapalli.github.io/src/content/posts/notes-on-management.md

 ---
 title: "Notes on Management"
-pubDate: 2026-04-16
+pubDate: 2026-04-19
 ---

-**Management is a high-leverage system**
+**Management is a high-leverage discipline**

 Management is one of those roles where the work is rarely visible in a direct way, but the impact is amplified through others.

 Small decisions around people, priorities, and structure tend to compound over time.
 A shift in direction or a single hiring decision can quietly change the trajectory of a team.

-The leverage is real, but it is also unforgiving.
-Good decisions scale.
-Bad decisions scale just as easily.
+The leverage is real, but it's also unforgiving.
+Good (and bad) decisions scale just as easily.

 ---

-**Most management mistakes come from short-term thinking**
+**Most management mistakes are a product of short-term thinking**

 A lot of breakdowns in teams come from optimizing for the immediate problem without thinking about what it unlocks later.